paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Docsify-This** is an open-source web app that instantly turns online Markdown text files into styled web pages – no installation, no build process, just paste a URL and go!

+> *"I'm blown away just by the fact you put a URL into Docsify-This and then you get a URL back for a web page… done!
+Take the URL and go.
+It is so seamless."*
+> — J. Groom, Co-founder, Reclaim Hosting (Reclaim Today, Episode 39)

 In this session, you'll see how interaction design decisions can lower the friction of a real-world open publishing project, and how the same framework applies to almost any tool or learning experience you design.

 **By the end of this session, you'll be able to:**